-During November’s Guangzhou Auto Show, Cadillac plans on displaying the new ATS.
-Shortly after, the performance luxury compact is expected to commence being imported from its Michigan-based Grand River assembly plant.
+Cadillac plans to announces the launch of its ATS compact sport luxury sedan during the upcoming Guangzhou Auto Show in November.
+Shortly after, the performance luxury compact is expected to commence being imported into China from its Michigan-based Grand River assembly plant.

-As a result, the ATS comes will initially be priced higher than its BMW and Audi competitors in the region.
+As a result, the ATS comes will initially be priced higher than its BMW, Mercedes-Benz, and Audi competitors in the country.
 To give the car a fighting chance in the vastly populated market, it needs to be produced domestically.
-And according to CarNewsChina.com, this will happen take place in late 2013.
+And according to CarNewsChina.com, this will take place in late 2013.